defaultxr/xr-abstractions/README.md

 synths
 ======
-"full-featured" synthesizers. a lot of these are scrapped designs or ripped from other people (although i've given credit). most of these aren't that great.
+"full-featured" synthesizers. a lot of these are scrapped designs. most of these aren't that great.

 `Adder4~` - scrapped